 Despite the sudden shift of power, these changes won't take place immediately.
 Fanatics' MLBPA deal reportedly starts in 2023 and Topps' MLB exclusive goes through 2025, leaving a period of uncertainty as to exactly how Topps will proceed during the overlap.
 Meanwhile, the Panini NBPA deal ends in 2025 and Panini's NFLPA deal finishes in 2026.

-According to Sportico, the to-be-determined Fanatics card company will be run by Josh Luber.
+In terms of leadership, Josh Luber is on board as "co-founder and chief vision officer."
 Collectors might recognize Luber as the co-founder and former CEO of StockX, a sneaker reselling website.